-- 1. The athlete is a starter
+- The athlete is a starter

-- 2. The athlete is a likely sub
+The athlete is a likely sub

+- 2. The musician is part of larger section

 - 3. The athlete is not likely to play

-- \ Absence of this athlete might
+- Absence of this athlete might

 - negatively affect game outcome

-- 1. The musician is part of a very small section, or an integral member (first chair)

-- 2. The musician is part of larger section

-- 3. The musician participates

-- \ Band/Choir is a graded, curricular class
+- Band/Choir is a graded, curricular class